 Price – $79.99

 Would you like to attach your mic to a tree?
 How about a railing, a chair, your driver-side mirror?
 This is the toy you’ve been waiting for!
-We’ve used these at conference panels, concerts, and field recording.
+We’ve used these at conference panels, concerts, and Want to know about field recording or how to record sound effects in cities and the wilderness?
+Field Recording: From Research to Wrap – An Introduction to Gathering Sound Effects is a step-by-step approach to capturing sound outside the studio.
+More.
 And they’re fun to play with.

 Price – $30.00